Harshitha342/Harshitha342/README.md

 # 🚀 Welcome to Harshitha's Galaxy of Code! 🌌

 ## About Me
-👩‍🎓 Navigating through the boundless universe of Computer Science & Engineering.
+👩‍🎓 Currently, Navigating through the boundless universe of Computer Science & Engineering.
-🌟 Currently diving into the world of C programming at TechnicalHub.
+🌟 While diving into the world of C programming at TechnicalHub.

 ## My Skills
 - C Programming